-Adoption of Software-as-a-Service (SaaS) is accelerating and many organizations are realizing the transformative benefits.
+Adoption of Software-as-a-Service (SaaS) is accelerating and many organizations are realizing the transformative benefits in 2017.

 Here is a look at a few of those benefits, as well as potential security concerns, current trends, and predicted growth in the market.

 SaaS is a cloud provisioned, subscription-based method of software delivery that allows data to be accessed anywhere, from any device.
 All the user needs is an Internet connection and web browser or mobile app.
 Software vendors host and maintain the servers, databases, and code that make up the application.

 Companies don’t have to invest in expensive hardware to host the software, and they are relieved of most of the IT responsibilities typically required to troubleshoot and maintain the software.
 The SaaS provider takes care of it all.

 With traditional on-premises software applications, you purchase the software upfront as a package and then install it onto your user's computers.
 The software’s license may limit the number of users and/or devices where the software can be deployed.
 SaaS users, however, subscribe to the software rather than purchase it, usually on a monthly basis.